Independent Transformation Director and Advisor

-The common thread across every assignment is the cross-functional element.
-Finance transformation doesn’t happen in isolation.
-It touches HR, operations, commercial, data.
-The programmes that stall are usually the ones where those connections weren’t made early enough.
-That’s the gap I focus on.
+The common thread across every assignment is the cross-functional bit.
+Functional Transformation programmes never happen in isolation.
+It is often a combination of Finance, HR, operations, commercial and data, and the programmes that stall are usually the ones where those connections weren’t made early enough.
+That gap is what I focus on.

 Making sense of the problem

-Understanding what’s actually happening across functions before jumping to solutions.
-Mapping the data flows, the dependencies, and the gaps that are causing pain.
+Understanding what’s really happening across functions before the solution gets decided.
+Mapping the data flows, the dependencies and the gaps that are causing the pain.

 Building the programme